-Mid-2017 there was a rumour doing the rounds that BizTalk Server was going to be retired, or at least slowly begin take a back seat to products like Azure LogicApps.
+Mid-2017 there was a rumour doing the rounds that BizTalk Server was going to be retired, or at least slowly begin to take a back seat to products like Azure LogicApps.
 This rumour has not entirely gone away.
 After investigating it ourselves last year, we discovered it was unfounded and traced it back to confusion over the retirement of BizTalk Services.

-Back in June 2013 Microsoft released BizTalk Services as part of its Cloud strategy.
-BizTalk Services provided out-of-the box, cloud to on-premises and line-of-business application integration for SAP, Oracle EBS, SQL Server, and PeopleSoft.
+Back in June 2013, Microsoft released BizTalk Services as part of its Cloud strategy.
+BizTalk Services provided out-of-the-box, cloud to on-premises and line-of-business application integration for SAP, Oracle EBS, SQL Server, and PeopleSoft.
 The user could connect with any HTTP, FTP, SFTP, or REST data source, as well as route messages by using various Azure artifacts such as Service Bus queues, Topics, SQL Database, and Blob storage.
 BizTalk Services filled a gap by taking familiar features available on-premises in BizTalk Server and make them available for the Azure cloud without the need to set up architecture.

 So Why the Rumour About BizTalk Server Retirement?

-One possibility for the birth of this rumour is that a generic sounding product name like BizTalk Services (noun) was confused with the totality of BizTalk Server services (verb).
-There is a Chinese proverb which says, “What is told in the ear of a man is often heard a hundred miles away,” and in verbal conversations BizTalk Services could easily be misunderstood as BizTalk services.
+One possibility for the birth of this rumour is that a generic-sounding product name like BizTalk Services (noun) was confused with the totality of BizTalk Server services (verb).
+There is a Chinese proverb which says, “What is told in the ear of a man is often heard a hundred miles away,” and in verbal conversations, BizTalk Services could easily be misunderstood as BizTalk services.

-We should also factor in here that because Microsoft has its ‘Cloud First’ vision that some may have interpreted the BizTalk Services retirement as a first step in a move to retire BizTalk Server.
+We should also factor in here that because Microsoft has its ‘Cloud First’ vision that some may have interpreted the BizTalk Services retirement as the first step in a move to retire BizTalk Server.
 After all, Microsoft extensively markets Azure products/services foremost.
-So with this in mind it is easy to see how an idea could be born that on-premises integration was somehow to be phased out.
+So with this in mind, it is easy to see how an idea could be born that on-premises integration was somehow to be phased out.
 However, whilst BizTalk Server and Azure Logic Apps certainly overlap, on-premises still holds its own space.
 For example, you would not use Azure LogicApps if you were integrating on-premises by communicating with on-premises LOB (line of business) apps.
-For this you would use BizTalk Server.
+For this, you would use BizTalk Server.

 Perhaps the rumour did not reach Redmond, or if it did, perhaps Microsoft opted to not address such a rumour because it was just that.
 The stance we have heard from Microsoft is simply, “This consolidation is not changing the BizTalk Server product”.
 In other words, BizTalk Services is going but it is business as usual for BizTalk Server.